shioyama/mobility/README.md

 (Support for most backends and features is also supported with ActiveRecord/Rails 4.2, but there are some tests still failing.
 To see exactly what might not work, check pending specs in Rails 4.2 Travis builds.)

+To translate attributes on a model, extend `Mobility`, then call `translates` passing in one or more attributes as well as a hash of options (see below).

 If using Mobility in a Rails project, you can run the generator to create an initializer and a migration to create shared translation tables for the